rafamestre/NMTT-nanomicromotor-tracking-tool/README.md

 ## Citation and contact

-If you use this script for your research, please cite it as follows (adapt if necessary):
+If you use this script for your research, please cite it as follows, adapting if necessary (check lisence file):

 > The videos were analysed with the Nano-micromotor Tracking Tool (NMTT) v. *X*, a Python-based script that uses computer vision techniques to track the position of one or several particles in time (https://github.com/rafamestre/NMTT-nanomicromotor-tracking-tool).